kaybcodes/kaybcodes.github.io/_posts/2025-08-07-openssf-scorecard.md

 were 15 commits just in the last month, and it seems like pull requests and issues are constantly getting updated or merged.
 I noticed maintainers respond quickly and tag things well, which shows they’re paying attention.
 If I wanted to contribute, I’d start by reading through the README and CONTRIBUTING.md files.
 They lay out what you need to install, how the tool works, and how to submit changes.
-Then I’d look for “good first issue” tags or open discussions where I could learn more about what’s currently being worked on.
+Then I’d look for good first issue tags or open discussions where I could learn more about what’s currently being worked on.
 Running the Scorecard tool locally is also a good way to get comfortable with what it does.
 Even if I wasn’t ready to contribute code, just using the tool would help me understand how the pieces fit together.